MESSAGE FROM THE DEPUTY INSPECTOR GENERAL PERFORMING THE DUTIES OF INSPECTOR GENERAL JILL MATTHEWS

-I am pleased to present our report for the period October 1, 2016, to March 31, 2017.
-As mentioned in the previous semiannual report to Congress, the role of the Office of the Inspector General (OIG) in identifying potential risks to Tennessee Valley Authority's (TVA) ability to achieve its mission of providing reliable power at affordable rates, environmental stewardship, and economic development to the Tennessee Valley is imperative to the agency's success.
+Iam pleased to present our report or the period April 1, 2019, to September 30, 2019.
+Our independent, professional, and dedicated staff are focused on identifying potential risks to the Tennessee Valley Authority?s (TVA) ability to achieve its mission of providing reliable power at the lowest feasible rates, environmental stewardship, and economic development to the Tennessee Valley.

-In this semiannual period, our audit, evaluation, and investigative activities identified approximately $40.7 million in funds TVA could put to better use, questioned costs, recoveries and savings, and other monetary loss as well as opportunities for TVA to improve its programs and operations.
-Some of the highlights include:
+In this semiannual period, our audit, evaluation, and investigative activities identified more than $13.7 million in questioned costs, recoveries, and savings, and shared opportunities for TVA to improve its programs and operations.
+Below are highlights of our work this period.